keycloak/keycloak/testsuite/integration-arquillian/README.md

 ## UI Testing

+### Page Objects

+Page Objects are used by tests to access and operate on UI.
-PageObjects can be injected to tests by `@Page` annotation.
+They can be injected using annotation `@Page` provided by the *Arquillian Graphene* extension.

-The base class for all page objects is `AbstractPage`.
+The base class for all page objects used throughout this Arquillian testsuite is `AbstractPage`, and it's subclass `AbstractPageWithInjectedUrl`.

+For the page objects for the *adapter test apps* the URLs are injected automatically by Arquillian depending on actual URL of the deployed app/example.

+For the pages under the `/auth` context the URL is only injected to the `AuthServerContextRoot` page object, and the URL hierarchy is modeled by the class inheritance hierarchy (subclasses/extending of `AuthServerContextRoot`).

+### Browsers

 The default browser for UI testing is `phantomjs` which is used for fast "headless" testing.
 Other browsers can be selected with the `-Dbrowser` property, for example `firefox`.
-See *Arquillian Graphene* documentation for more details.
+See Arquillian Graphene documentation for more details.

 ## Test Modules